maxvonbuelow/mailserver/debian.md

-# Mailserver Tutorial Postfix/Dovecot/rspamd
+# Mailserver Tutorial Postfix/Cyrus/rspamd

 ## Preamble
 This tutorial should be a guide to set up your own mail server.
 It should provide the same functionality as commercial web mailers.
 To allow a clustered setup, all dynamic parameters like the user accounts or the learned spam tokens are stored in a MariaDB/PostgreSQL database, which can be easyly replicated using BDR.
-The mails can be replicated using Dovecot dysnc.
+The mails can be replicated using Cyrus murder.

 I highly recommend to read the comments I've made.
 The comments include experiences I've made and you will make sooner or later anyway.